Information about the corona virus (COVID-19) at Business Academy Aarhus

 International students who do not have a residency permit for Denmark are not able to enter Denmark at the moment (see more here.)

 We follow the authorities' guidelines

 Business Academy Aarhus is closely monitoring the coronavirus (COVID-19) and follows all guidelines from the Danish authorities.
 We will update this page if there is news of any special precautions we need to take at the Academy.
-Everyone is encouraged to follow the Danish authorities’ website for general information concerning the coronavirus.

 The Ministry of Higher Education and Science has published an FAQ with questions and answers in English for students and institutions about the consequences of the COVID-19 situation.
 Please consult this FAQ, also for questions about SU (the educational grant) as a supplement to the info published on this site - the FAQ from the Ministry is often updated before this site.